dksanyal/Name-Parsing/README.md

 # Person Name Segmentation Using Deep Learning

 Personal names often need to be represented in a consistent format in an application.
 For example, in a library catalog or bibliography, author names are often represented as <LASTNAME, REMAININGNAME, SUFFIX>, or <LN, RN, SFX>.
 It is a particular challenge encountered while curating metadata in a digital library.
 A library may receive a resource like a book or a research paper from which it has to extract the relevant metadata.
-Part of the challenge in name annotation stems from the diverse nationalities of the authors.
+Identifying the name components is a big challenge owing to the diverse name writing conventions across the world.

 Example: